-Julia D. Novak, President Julia Novak, President Education Master of Public Administration, University of Kansas Bachelor of Arts, George Mason University Professional Certifications Certified Professional Manager, International City/County Management Association Master Facilitator, The Myers-Briggs Personality Type Indicator Industry Tenure: 29 years Consulting: 13 years Local Government: 16 years Julia established The Novak Consulting Group in September 2009 when she acquired Public Management Partners.
+Julia D. Novak, President Julia Novak, President Education Master of Public Administration, University of Kansas Bachelor of Arts, George Mason University Professional Certifications Certified Professional Manager, International City/County Management Association Master Facilitator, The Myers-Briggs Personality Type Indicator Industry Tenure: 30 years Consulting: 14 years Local Government: 16 years Julia established The Novak Consulting Group in September 2009 when she acquired Public Management Partners.
 From 2003 to 2009, she served as a vice president for a local government consulting firm.
-Julia has over 25 years of experience working with and for local governments.
+Julia has 30 years of experience working with and for local governments.
 She is a consultant, trainer, and facilitator who worked with numerous organizations and community groups.
 During her local government career, she worked in Fort Collins, Colorado; Lexington, Massachusetts; Rockville, Maryland; and was city manager of Rye, New York.
 Julia has extensive experience as a facilitator and trainer.
 She has worked with both elected and appointed officials across the country to conduct goal setting, develop strategic plans, and prioritize service delivery.
 She has conducted training for elected officials as an individual trainer and through the National League of Cities and a consortium of cities in California.
 Topics included leadership style and evaluating appointed officials.
 Julia has also established herself as a thought leader in the area of governance and administration.
 In April 2002, Julia was one of 20 practitioners who participated in the ICMA-sponsored symposium on the future of local government administration.
 Her response to Dr. James Svara’s paper, “City Council, Roles, Performance, and the Form of Government,” is included in the ICMA-published book, “The Future of Local Government Administration.”
 Public Management Magazine has published multiple articles which she authored and co-authored, including “Preparing Councils for Their Work,” co-authored with Dr. John Nalbandian; “Permission to Manage” which discusses the importance of using data to manage local governments; “Dreams That Make a Difference” on the value of community based strategic planning; “Civility” and most recently “Using Data in Police Management.”
 In 2010, Julia served as a trainer for a USAID Initiative in Baghdad, Iraq to develop the capacity of local advisors and councils in Iraq to engage in strategic planning, project management, policy analysis, and policy advocacy.
 In 2000, the International City/County Management Association (ICMA) awarded Julia its Assistant’s Excellence in Leadership Award for her work in building community and increasing organizational capacity as deputy city manager of Rockville, Maryland.
 Julia has been a speaker at national conferences for the ICMA, National League of Cities, and American Society of Public Administrators.
 She has been a featured speaker/trainer for many state associations, including Ohio, Vermont, Connecticut, New Hampshire, Pennsylvania, North Carolina, the Metropolitan (D.C.)
 Association of Local Government Administrators and the Illinois Assistant Municipal Managers Association.
 Julia earned a bachelor’s degree in government and politics from George Mason University and a master’s degree in public administration from the University of Kansas.
 Julia was in the first class of individuals certified by ICMA as Credentialed Local Government Managers, and maintains that designation.
 Julia is a Master Facilitator of the popular Myers-Briggs Personality Type Indicator, and is certified to administer several other Level B psychological assessments, Apter Motivational Styles Profile, and the Strength Deployment Inventory.
 She also is trained in popular level-A assessments, including the Thomas-Killman Conflict Modes Inventory and the Human Element-B.